-Storage Condition Pfizer-BioNTech Vaccine Thawed, unpunctured vials Kept frozen between -80°C to -60°C Protected from light Shelf life is 6 months Can store in a freezer at -25°C to -15°C for up to two weeks.
+Storage Condition Pfizer-BioNTech Vaccine Frozen Vials Kept frozen between -80°C to -60°C. Protected from light.
+Shelf life is 6 months.
+Can store in a freezer at -25°C to -15°C for up to two weeks.
 Vials stored at -25°C to -15°C for up to 2 weeks may be returned one time to storage condition of -80°C to - 60°C. The total cumulative time vials are at -25°C to -15°C should be tracked and not exceed a total of 2 weeks.
-Thawed and stored at +2°C to +8°C for up to 31 days, or at+8°C to +25°C for up to 2 hours During storage, vials should be protected from light Do not refreeze thawed vials Thawed, punctured vials Stored between +2°C to below +25°C and used within 6 hours from the time of first puncture During storage, vials should be protected from light
+Thawed, unpunctured vials Thawed, undiluted and stored at +2°C to +8°C for up to 31 days, or at +8°C to +25°C for up to 2 hours.
+During storage, vials should be protected from light.
+Do not refreeze thawed vials.
+Thawed, punctured vials Diluted, stored between +2°C to below +25°C and used within 6 hours from the time of first puncture.
+Once a vial has been punctured, it should be disposed of within 6 hours.
+The dose in the syringe should be used as soon as feasible, and no later than 6 hours after the vials was first punctured.
+During storage, vials should be protected from light.